 Making the first call

-When you speak to a candidate for the first time, remember that she is probably nervous and excited.
+When you speak to a candidate for the first time, remember that they are probably nervous and excited.
 Speak slowly and tell the au pair who you are.
 Be specific when describing your family’s circumstances.
 It is better to communicate honestly with each other so that you both have realistic expectations.

 While speaking to your prospective au pair, keep these tips in mind:

-- If time allows, make an initial phone call as an introduction and schedule a later time to conduct the actual interview.
+- If time allows, make an initial phone or video call as an introduction and schedule a later time to conduct the actual interview.

 - Don’t forget to be mindful of the time difference.

 - Speak slowly and clearly.
 Choose your words carefully.
-Remember, the au pair might not be used to speaking English on the phone or via video call.
+Remember, the au pair might not be used to speaking English.

 - Ask all the questions you need to make an informed decision.